ankitkumar734ac/Social-Media-Integration/README.md

 ## Basic Requirement of This Application
 ```
-◇Create a mobile app, where user can login through at least two social media from such as Facebook and Google.<br/>
+◇Create a mobile app, where user can login through at least two social media from such as Facebook and Google.
-◇ After login, display all the details (e.g. Name, profile photo, email, etc.) on the second page.<br/>
+◇ After login, display all the details (e.g. Name, profile photo, email, etc.) on the second page.
-◇ Take help of online tutorials and Youtube videos.<br/>
+◇ Take help of online tutorials and Youtube videos.
-◇ No backend / server side programming required.<br/>
+◇ No backend / server side programming required.
-◇ Very good looking UI and responsive UI, which should work for mobiles as well as tablets.<br/>
+◇ Very good looking UI and responsive UI, which should work for mobiles as well as tablets.
-◇ Clean code is a must.<br/>
+◇ Clean code is a must.

 ```